rensandao/CarND/README.md

 ## Datas and Results

-The simulator provides two datasets.
-The difference between them are:

-    The direction the car (the object) is moving.
-    The order the first measurement is sent to the EKF.
-On dataset 1, the LIDAR measurement is sent first.
-    On the dataset 2, the RADAR measurement is sent first.
+Two set of data were used in the simulation.
+There are some difference between them.
+The direction of car moving toward is a little different.
+On dataset 1, the LIDAR measurement data send first, while the Rada send first in dataset2.

 In two different simulated runs, my Extended Kalman Filter produces the below results in the form of [px, py, vx, vy].
 The x-position is shown as 'px', y-position as 'py', velocity in the x-direction is 'vx', while velocity in the y-direction is 'vy'.Residual error is calculated by mean squared error (MSE).

 The EKF accuracy was:

-    Dataset 1 : RMSE <= [0.0973, 0.0855, 0.4513, 0.4399]
+    Dataset 1 : RMSE <= [0.0965, 0.0854, 0.4158, 0.4321]
-    Dataset 2 : RMSE <= [0.0726, 0.0965, 0.4216, 0.4932]
+    Dataset 2 : RMSE <= [0.0726, 0.0965, 0.4219, 0.4937]

 <img src="./Images/Dataset1.jpg" width="400px">  <img src="./Images/Dataset2.jpg" width="400px">